cynkra/dm/README.md

   - a so-called `data_model` object: meta-info about data model (keys, table & columns names, …)
   - the data: the tables itself

+This package augments {dplyr}/{dbplyr} workflows:

+  - multiple related tables are kept in a single compound object,
+  - joins across multiple tables are available by stating the tables involved, no need to memoize column names or relationships

+In addition, a battery of utilities is provided that helps with creating a tidy data model.

+This package follows several of the “tidyverse” rules:

+  - `dm` objects are immutable (your data will never be overwritten in place)
+  - many functions used on `dm` objects are pipeable (i.e., return new `dm` objects)
+  - tidy evaluation is used (unquoted function parameters are supported)

 A readymade `dm` object with preset keys is included in the package: